 Things I dislike about ChineseSkill

-Learning a language around topics is a pretty inefficient way to do things.
-You’ll end up learning some unimportant vocabulary before you learn other essential things.
+Learning a language around topics is also a pretty inefficient way to do things.
+Depending on the course you pick, you could end up learning some unimportant vocabulary before you learn other essential things.
 An example would be learning how to say “star” or “triangle” before learning how to ask “what?”